Hard to believe, but some things are dropping in price

 Falling prices are generally a good thing, but are they enough to offset other rising costs?

-Bankrate analyst Mark Hamrick says consumers are still not coming out ahead.
+Bankrate analyst Mark Hamrick said consumers are still not coming out ahead.

 “I think you take the win where you can get it when it comes to areas where prices are falling, but unfortunately they are not sufficient to make up for the areas where prices are on the rise,” he said.